erikthedeveloper/react-calendar/README.md

 Note: It was intentionally implemented **without** Flux first so that I could work through refactoring my *non-Flux hacks* into Flux.
 Also, this is my first shot/attempt at Flux.
 Don't judge me!

 ...TODO details/context :smile:

+Head on over to check out some of the [Pull Requests from building...](https://github.com/erikthedeveloper/react-calendar/pulls?q=is%3Apr+is%3Aclosed)

 some screenshots...